VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 This approach uses what we call "component tests" - integration tests scoped to a single component that you own.

+**Why not just better unit tests?** Unit tests will always break when you refactor because they're coupled to implementation details.
+Plus, they require extensive mocking and stubbing of dependencies - creating another layer of maintenance burden and potential false positives.
+End-to-end tests are too slow and fragile for rapid feedback.
+Component tests hit the sweet spot: they test real behavior through your actual API with real dependencies, but stay scoped to what you control.

+**The game-changer is refactoring confidence.** Component tests enabled us to aggressively refactor internal implementation while maintaining behavior contracts.
+We could completely restructure our domain model, swap out infrastructure components, and optimize performance - all while the tests continued to pass because the business behavior remained unchanged.

 ### Testing from the Outside In

 Instead of mocking every dependency and testing individual classes, we test complete user journeys against the real application.
 A component test verifies that when you call your service's API with specific inputs, you get the expected outputs and side effects.